 a quarrelling duet between Maria and her friend Anita over Tony's suitability as a boyfriend.
 And ending with everyone's favourite tune to hum in the shower, Tony's hopeful ode to the promise of love, Tonight.

-Donald G. Gíslason 2025
+Program notes by Donald G. Gíslason, 2025 Thank You!